Hesham-E/ShowCase-FrontEnd/README.md

 # ShowCase-FrontEnd

 Clone normally and enter the directory afterwards.
 Then do `npm install && npm start` and give it a minute or so.
 The website runs on port 3001 while the server runs on port 3000.
-However, this can be changed through package.json.
+However, this can be changed through package.json on each respective project.

 Due to the nature of this application, it is required to also run the backend server in order to use it.
 This is because the website sends and recieves data from that server, and thus, has a dependency on it.